Table of contents

 To prove what we said just now, let’s check some numbers to see how much it actually costs to use Excel to create orders, settle them, and also analyze production performance from the data later.

 Filling out manually/in Excel manufacturing orders

 To have a manufacturing order, you must first prepare it.
 It seems obvious, but it actually happens quite often that manufacturers forget just how much time is needed to fill those.
-Most companies create their orders using Excel or Word tools.
+Most companies create their orders using Excel or Word tools, perhaps starting from a template accountancy spreadsheet for Excel.
 Unfortunately, many also still run on the traditional method of pen and paper to create orders.

 In both cases, there’s a lot of manual work to be done: